zAbuQasem/MyNotes/readme.md

 Welcome to my personal knowledge base! 🚀

 I started compiling these notes back in 2020 when I began my journey into penetration testing.
-What started as a simple way to track my learning has grown into a comprehensive collection covering everything from basic security concepts to advanced red teaming operations.
+What started as a simple way to track my learning has grown into a comprehensive collection covering everything from basic advanced ones.

 Please keep in mind that this is a living document.
 I'm constantly learning, experimenting, and updating these pages as I explore new technologies and methodologies.
 The content here reflects my ongoing growth and experiences in the field.

-### 📚 Learning Journey

-Throughout my learning journey, I have read more than 10 books and spent over 200 hours on course material.
-The notes compiled here are distilled from those resources combined with years of hands‑on experience.

 Feel free to look around!